Landkreis Neustadt O.S.

 The Neustadt O.S. district was a Prussian district in Upper Silesia from 1743 to 1945.
-Its capital was the city of Neustadt.
+Its capital was the city of Neustadt (Prudnik).
 Its territory corresponded roughly to the present-day Prudnik County in the Opole Voivodeship in Poland.

 History

 After the conquest of most of Silesia, King Frederick the Great introduced Prussian administrative structures in Lower Silesia in 1742 and in Upper Silesia in 1743.
-This included the establishment of two war and domain chambers in Breslau and Glogau as well as their division into districts.
+This included the establishment of two war and domain chambers in Breslau (Wrocław) and Glogau (Głogów) as well as their division into districts.
 The district of Neustadt was initially under the War and Domain Chamber of Breslau.
 In the course of the Prussian Reform Movement, the administrative region of Oppeln was created in the Province of Silesia, which included the Neustadt district.

 During the district reform of January 1, 1818, the district boundaries were changed as follows: